jirka124/quasar-hybrid-render/extension/README.md

 ### SSG while using Render API only

-The only way to defined routes that will be prerendered at build time **while not using Router API** is using a JSON file (**hr-src/ssg-routes.json**).
+The only way to define routes that will be prerendered at build time **while not using Router API** is using a JSON file (**hr-src/ssg-routes.json**).
 This file should include an array of paths that should be prerendered.
 The paths defined in this file are joined with paths defined by Router API.

 The example of such file would be (**hr-src/ssg-routes.json**):